AGENTSJ/Multiplayer-Dino.github.io/README.md

 ## 🎮 How to Play

-The game controls are simple:
+The Single Player game controls are simple:

+- Press `SinglePlayer` button
-- Press `Space` to start the game.
+- Press `Start/Reset` to start and reset.(i know unexpected)
-- or click the game area
+- Click the game area or space bar to jump

-Compete with your friends and see who can score the highest!
+The multiplayer can be confusing as it is serverless and uses webRtc but follow the guide.

 ## 🛠️ Built With